 Going the extra mile

 Davies received a 2018 Diabetes Canada National Volunteer of the Year Award, presented to him by Lieutenant Governor Thomas Molloy at Government House in Regina.
 “What makes Clint stand out is that he goes above and beyond what he’s asked to do.
 He’s a very easygoing, likeable guy, who uses his persuasive powers to encourage people to canvas an area.
 If they’re wavering, he can usually convince them to help.
-But if not, he’ll do it himself,” says Donna Fincati, who nominated Davies for the award and was executive assistant to the regional director in the Regina office of Diabetes Canada before retiring last year.
+But if not, he’ll do it himself,” says Donna Fincati, who nominated Davies for the award and was executive assistant to the regional director in the Regina office of Diabetes Canada before retiring three years ago.

 Davies sees value in each and in every contribution anyone makes to the fight against diabetes.
 For example, after hearing that a volunteer who used to collect donations from Diabetes Canada coin boxes had passed away, Davies took on the task of collecting coins from the boxes and depositing the funds for the organization.
 “Everything I do is satisfying.
 If I help one person by talking to them about diabetes, that’s satisfying for me,” he says.